Medical Exo Developer

 Address: Volgograd, Russia

 Short Business Description: Ekzar34 is one of the newest additions to the exoskeleton industry.
 The company has started producing passive upper body medical exoskeletons for children and adults.

-Short Business Description: This Russian startup company is developing powered exoskeletons for walking assistance and medical rehabilitation.
+Short Business Description: ExoAtlet in an international exoskeleton company with a focus on developing powered exoskeletons for walking assistance and physical rehabilitation.

 Address: Kursk, Russia

 Short Business Description: Taken directly from the company’s website, “LLC ExoMED is a Russian research and production company, established in Kursk for commercialization of scientific results from the robotics laboratory of Southwest State University.”